Titus (soundtrack): The Score

-It is extremely experimental, like all of his other work, and the first piece "Victorius Titus" is reminiscent of The Imperial March by John Williams in its imposing, martial nature, and (unlike imperial march) in addition uses an archaic male choir chanting in Latin.

-The score blends orchestral, jazz, rock and electronica styles and complements Taymor's unique and off-beat adaptation of the Shakespearean play.
+Like all of Goldenthal's other work the score is extremely experimental, blending orchestral, jazz, rock, and electronica styles and complementing Taymor's unique and off-beat adaptation of the Shakespearean play.
 In keeping with many other Goldenthal scores the orchestra used was the British London Metropolitan Orchestra.
-The score also contains samples from earlier Goldenthal scores, the most glaring being a reworked version of "Wreckage and Rape" from the soundtrack to Alien 3, which plays during the dinner table fight scene.
+The score also contains samples from earlier Goldenthal scores, including a reworked version of "Wreckage and Rape" from the soundtrack to Alien 3, which plays during the dinner table fight scene.

 The score, according to Goldenthal himself, sums up his film scoring career up to that point; "This score is a culmination of my style.
 It sums up the type of work I've been doing for the past ten years."